I noticed that the blower motor of my Ford Explorer only runs in High. What could be causing this?

 I'm not happy with my Ford Explorer's audio system, but I'm not ready to spend hundreds of dollars on replacing it yet.
 Are there any tips on how I can make it work better while I save up for the audio system I want?

 Note that you will need to have some advanced technical skills for this DIY.
-If you're not confident in doing this install, find a friend who's more familiar with electronics installations and ask him to help you.
+If you're not confident in doing this install, find a friend who's more familiar with electronics and ask him to help you.

 Ford Explorer: Proven Versatility Over the Years